eyuppastirmaci/noesis-forge/README.md

 ## 🌟 Overview

-**NoesisForge** is a self-hosted, privacy-first document management platform designed for performance.
-Upload documents, extract insights, and discover information through intelligent search, semantic understanding, and similarity matching - all while keeping your data completely under your control.
+**NoesisForge** is a local RAG platform that transforms how you interact with documents.
+Search intelligently, match similar documents, auto-categorize your files, generate summaries, and chat with your content - all through a self-hosted solution that ensures complete privacy and control over your data.

 ## 📸 Screenshots